purduequaic/qiskit-fall-fest-22/README.md

 ## Hackathon
 - 4 pm Oct 21 - 4 pm, Oct 23, team of 2 - 5
 - kick off with Hackathon Themee Revleved at 4 pm on Friday, Oct 21, ET 115
-- the winning teams will be announced on 4 pm, on Sunday, Oct 23.
+- the winning teams will be announced on 4 pm, on Wednesday, Oct 26 at this page
 - the first place tem will get the IBM Swags.
 - participating teams will get certificates.